joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 We have successfully added an exception to turn this date into a day off!

 Perhaps we were being a little too generous in giving ourselves the entire day off, perhaps in this case we should make this a half day instead.
-To do hat, we just need to add a time range to the exception:
+To do that, we just need to add a time range to the exception:

 ```java